Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Related Work

 \subsection{Collaborative Work Using Vision--Language Models}

 \seclab{vlm_collaboration} There are also many studies that incorporate visual information into the reasoning process.
 Embodied multimodal models such as PaLM-E~\cite{driess2023palm} and RT-2~\cite{brohan2023rt} have demonstrated end-to-end capabilities from vision--language inputs to robot actions.
-Mei~\etal~\cite{mei2024replanvlm} proposed a method that generates task plans and executable code from natural language instructions using a Vision--Language Model (VLM), and employs an additional VLM to evaluate execution results before and after task execution.
-The concept of using feedback for closed-loop correction is also explored in Inner Monologue~\cite{huang2022inner} and Reflexion~\cite{shinn2024reflexion}, which improve reliability by grounding reasoning in environmental feedback.
-By introducing such correction mechanisms, these systems achieve high task success rates.
-Black~\etal~\cite{black2024pi_0} generated control commands directly from natural language instructions and executed robot motions accordingly.
+Mei~\etal~\cite{mei2024replanvlm} proposed a method that generates task plans and executable code from natural language instructions using a VLM, and employs an additional VLM to evaluate execution results before and after task execution.
+The concept of feedback-based correction is also explored in Inner Monologue~\cite{huang2022inner} and Reflexion~\cite{shinn2024reflexion}, which improve reasoning reliability by incorporating environmental or verbal feedback.
+Black~\etal~\cite{black2024pi_0} introduced a vision-language-action flow model that maps visual observations and language instructions to robot actions for general robot control.

-In these studies, natural language instructions play a supplementary role, and robots basically operate autonomously.
-Zhang~\etal~\cite{ji2024foundation} proposed a framework for collaborative assembly using a foundation model that integrates natural language instructions and visual perception.
-Additionally, VoxPoser~\cite{huang2023voxposer} and Language-to-Reward~\cite{ma2023language} utilize VLMs to synthesize trajectories or reward functions for motion planning.
+In many of these studies, robots primarily execute tasks autonomously after receiving high-level language or vision-language instructions.
+Recent advancements, however, have further accelerated the integration of VLMs into smart manufacturing~\cite{fan2025vision}.
+Researchers have explored LLM- and VLM-enhanced multi-agent paradigms for embodied perception, decision-making, and digital twin-assisted collaborative assembly~\cite{cai2026llm,liu2026from}.
+Ji~\etal~\cite{ji2024foundation} proposed a framework for collaborative assembly using a foundation model that integrates natural language instructions and visual perception.
+Furthermore, to mitigate instruction ambiguity, recent studies have introduced seamless interactive guidance systems~\cite{liu2026ar}, vision-language-guided action planning~\cite{fan2024vision}, and frameworks such as H2R Bridge for few-shot intention meta-perception~\cite{wu2025h2r}.
+Additionally, VoxPoser~\cite{huang2023voxposer} uses LLMs and VLMs to compose 3D value maps for motion planning, whereas Language-to-Rewards~\cite{yu2023language} uses LLMs to generate reward functions that connect high-level instructions to low-level robot actions.
 By combining large language models and vision--language models, these systems perform environmental understanding and task planning, enabling flexible task support.
-However, the interaction in these frameworks is mainly limited to task generation and completion verification.
-Furthermore, it does not address motion modification in response to ambiguous instructions or real-time correction of inferred human intent.